Lemoncode/redux-by-sample/10 HotLoader/readme.md

 - Copy the content from _09 Simple App Validation_ and execute _npm install_.

-- As we see in sample `06 SimpleAPP_Navigation` we had installed [`redux-devtools`](https://github.com/gaearon/redux-devtools).
+- As we see in sample `06 SimpleApp_Navigation` we had installed [`redux-devtools`](https://github.com/gaearon/redux-devtools).
 This is great, specially the "time machine" option, but what happen if we need to add changes to our code?
 As soon as webpack is launched we will loose all our state and the page will be refresh or... wait [`react-hot-loader`](https://github.com/gaearon/react-hot-loader) to the rescue !

 By using this we can add changes to our code and webpack will only push the pieces of JavaScript that have changed, no need to refresh the browser, no state lost.
 Let's start by installing the hot loader: